grpc/grpc-go/SECURITY.md

 linux-x86_64 | Used for non-Fedora derivatives of Linux linux-x86_64-fedora | Used for Fedora derivatives

-*NOTE: Make sure you use a version of netty-tcnative >= 1.1.33.Fork7.
-Prior versions only supported NPN and only Fedora-derivatives were supported for Linux.*
+On Linux it should be noted that OpenSSL uses a different soname for Fedora derivatives than other Linux releases.
+To work around this limitation, netty-tcnative deploys two separate versions for linux.

-#### Getting netty-tcnative from Maven
+##### Getting netty-tcnative from Maven

 In Maven, you can use the [os-maven-plugin](https://github.com/trustin/os-maven-plugin) to help simplify the dependency.